tjfulle/Modulecmd.py/docs/pymod/modulefile.rst

     In load mode, asserts that none of `names` is loaded.
 Otherwise, nothing is done.

+    FIXME: This function should execute mc.conflict in any mode other than unload.
+In whatis, help, show, etc. modes, it should register the conflicts but not enforce them.

 **prereq**\ *(\*names)*
     Defines a prerequisite (module that must be loaded) for this module

     In load mode, asserts that `name` is loaded.
 Otherwise, nothing is done.

+    FIXME: This function should execute mc.prereq in any mode other than unload.
+    In whatis, help, show, etc. modes, it should register the prereqs but not enforce them.

 **prereq_any**\ *(\*names)*